itinerantfoodie/itinerantfoodie.github.io/_posts/2017-06-05-getting-legally-licensed-in-thailand-and-asean.md

 If you have any licenses in ENGLISH you may exchange it without having to sit for any tests, although its not hard (just takes a bit longer time - and they only run at certain times a day).

-If you are taking a license for a scooter, but only have a car license or can't ride anything about 50 cc - come in the morning.
+If you are taking a license for a scooter, but only have a car license or can't ride anything about 50 cc - come in the morning and **apply for both** (this is important because if you apply for one license you have to sit for the full training in Thai, rather than do the short training which is also available in english).

 Also as it's a government building, dress respectfully (just like you would when visiting immigration)